DRMF/DRMF-Seeding-Project/KLSadd_insertion/README.md

 NOTE: Both the updateChapters.py and linetest.py lack a pdf version of their chapter 14 output.
 One must be generated to view results.

 NOTE: The KLSadd.tex file only deals with chapters 9 and 14, as stated in the document itself.

+NOTE: when you run updateChapters.py or linetest.py you need the KLSadd.tex file, tempchap9.tex, and tempchap14.tex in order to run the program.
+The program *generates* updated9.tex and updated14.tex files.

+**THIS MEANS YOU SHOULD NOT RUN updateChapters.py OR linetest.py FROM YOUR GIT DIRECTORY.
+THE CHAPTER FILES ARE NOT PUBLIC DOMAIN, DO NOT COMMIT THEM!
+COPY THE FILES OVER INTO A SEPERATE DIRECTORY AND THEN COPY THEM BACK OVER WHEN YOU ARE READY TO COMMIT**